do-mpc/do-mpc/documentation/source/theory_orthogonal_collocation.rst

 The resulting collocation points are called **Legendre roots**.

-Similiarly one can compute collocation points from the more general **Gauss-Jacoby** polynomial:
+Similarly one can compute collocation points from the more general **Gauss-Jacoby** polynomial:

 .. math::